 - Ultrasound with the latest, most advanced software.

-- 2 high-field magnetic resonance imaging (MRI) scanners.
+- Two high-field magnetic resonance imaging (MRI) scanners.

-- New, wide-bore 1.5 Tesla high-field MRI scanner, which can accomodate patients up to 450 pounds.
-This scanner has the capability of doing MRI-guided breast biopsies.
+- Wide-bore 1.5 Tesla high-field MRI scanner has the capability of doing MRI-guided breast biopsies.

 - Nuclear medicine scanners with the latest software upgrades.

 Mercy currently offers the only in-house PET/CT in Stark County.
 PET/CT measures the metabolic processes in the body and fuses this with images of body structures.
 It has rapidly become a standard in cancer care because it allows physicians to make more accurate diagnoses, develop more targeted treatment plans and better monitor the effects of treatment.
 Due to the cost of the technology, many hospitals utilize mobile PET/CT units which visit the hospital intermittently.
 Because the technology is a critical tool in cancer care, Mercy has invested in a fixed unit.
 Having PET/CT on-site ensures cancer patients have rapid access to the needed testing.

 Wide-bore, 1.5 Tesla High-field MRI Scanner with Breast Biopsy Capabilities